Tests Comparing ThermaPANEL to PEX with Aluminum Plates

 The Edge Observation Deck – Hudson Yards, NYC

 Therma-HEXX engineers will custom design and engineer the entire system from the roof membrane up.
 We will take the architects requirements and create the appropriate solution as we did above for The Edge, the highest observation platform in the western hemisphere located at Hudson Yards, NYC.

 To learn more about how ThermaPANEL systems work, and what our process looks like, check out these videos.
 If you are unfamiliar with pedestal-mounted pavers, we have a great reference post that will teach you, everything you need to know.

 Segmented Pavers on a Compacted Base

 Permeable pavements are becoming a popular option and in some municipalities, they are required for driveways and walkways.
 This hardscape system allows water to return directly to the ground beneath the pavement instead of flowing to a drain or offsite.
-Permeability is created by using layers of different sized stone as base and filler materials instead of gravel and sand.
-The stone, even when compacted, has voids which allow water to trickle back down into the ground below.
+Permeability is created by using layers of different-sized stones as base and filler materials instead of gravel and sand.
+The stone, even when compacted, has voids that allow water to trickle back down into the ground below.